e2dubba/theologicopoltical/paper/IndexingTheoPoli.md

-to organize a society or community of people… Political theology is, then, the analysis and criticism of political arrangements (including cultural-psychological, social and economic aspects) from the perspective of differing interpretations of God’s ways with the world.1
+to organize a society or community of people… Political theology is, then, the analysis and criticism of political arrangements (including cultural-psychological, social and economic aspects) from the perspective of differing interpretations of God’s ways with the world.^[William T. Cavanaugh and Peter Scott, “Introduction” in *The Blackwell Companion to Political Theology* (Malden, MA: Blackwell, 2004), p.
+1.]

 Another commonly quoted definition, from Jan Assmann, also highlights the dual aspect of the field:

-“ever-changing relationships between political community and religious order, in short, between authority and salvation.”
+“ever-changing relationships between political community and religious order, in short, between authority and salvation.”^[Jan Assmann, *Herrschaft und Heil* (Carl Hanser Verlag, München 2000) 15.
+Quoted from Hent de Vries, *Political Theologies*, 25. translation slightly modified.]​

 ## LCSH Authorities